 Food in Lima

-When a world-famous European chef announced recently “the future of gastronomy is being cooked up in Peru,” foodies worldwide took notice of what the people of Lima have known for years: Peru’s cuisine is so much more than the national dish, ceviche.
+When a world-famous European chef announced recently that “the future of gastronomy is being cooked up in Peru,” foodies worldwide took notice of what the people of Lima have known for years: Peru’s cuisine is so much more than the national dish, ceviche.
 In fact, it is perhaps food that really brings the people of Lima together.

 The food scene of Peru, centered in Lima, is what might be called nationalist: from the food carts to renowned restaurants, ingredients are not only sourced locally, they tend to represent the resources special to Peru.
 From ancient Andean grains (staples to the Inca like quinoa and kiwicha), algae from the high-altitude lakes, the magical-tasting Andean herb huacatay, to meat that once grazed within mere miles, travelers get a true taste of Peru when they dine in Lima.